Meningitis is an inflammation of the fluid and membranes (meninges) surrounding your brain and spinal cord.

 Streptococcus pneumoniae (pneumococcus).
 This bacterium is the most common cause of bacterial meningitis in infants, young children and adults in the United States.
 It more commonly causes pneumonia or ear or sinus infections.
 A vaccine can help prevent this infection.

 Neisseria meningitidis (meningococcus).
 This bacterium is another leading cause of bacterial meningitis.
 These bacteria commonly cause an upper respiratory infection but can cause meningococcal meningitis when they enter the bloodstream.
 This is a highly contagious infection that affects mainly teenagers and young adults.
 It may cause local epidemics in college dormitories, boarding schools and military bases.
 A vaccine can help prevent infection.
+Even if vaccinated, anybody who has been in close contact with a person with meningococcal meningitis should receive an oral antibiotic to prevent the disease.

 Haemophilus influenzae (haemophilus).
 Haemophilus influenzae type b (Hib) bacterium was once the leading cause of bacterial meningitis in children.
 But new Hib vaccines have greatly reduced the number of cases of this type of meningitis.